firozansar/General-Android-Examples/README.md

 # General Android Examples

-Although started with notification and local broadcast examples but then extended to include settings and services as well.
+Although started with notification and local broadcast examples but then extended to include settings, download manager and services as well.